banzaicloud/koperator/docs/ssl.md

 EOF
 ```

 This will create a user and store its credentials in the secret `example-producer-secret`.
-The secret contains the following fields:
+The secret contains these fields:

 | Key          | Value                |
 |:------------:|:---------------------|